 The Company was founded in 2012 by Alasdair Haynes, the former CEO of Chi-X Europe.
 The Company was created as part of a vision to introduce competition and innovation to the securities trading market.
 The Company received approval from the FCA and commenced European equities trading in November 2013.

 The Company was admitted to the London Stock Exchange AIM market on 14th June 2018.

-The Company has three revenue streams: Aquis Exchange, Aquis Technologies and Market Data.
+The Company has three complementary business activities: Aquis Exchange, Aquis Stock Exchange, Aquis Technologies and Market Data.